RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 a charismatic and dynamic junior exec, and a well-liked assembly-line foreman

 with twenty years experience.
-Each candidate quickly develop a constituency:
+Each candidate quickly develops a constituency:

 the Senior VP has the backing of the senior executives due to his experience,